 Slain OPP sergeant, two injured officers 'ambushed' by alleged gunman: Commissioner

-Ontario Provincial Police say three officers shot east of Ottawa today were ``ambushed'' when they arrived at a home.
+BOURGET - Ontario Provincial Police say three officers shot east of Ottawa today were "ambushed'' when they arrived at a home.

 One of the officers died and two others were injured after the shooting at a home in Bourget, Ont.